isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Medical Dispatch.md

 </p>
 <p>The implementation of the telephone triage system at the Singapore Civil
 Defence Force (SCDF) marked a significant step in enhancing emergency response capabilities.
-By integrating dispatch nurses into the SCDF operations center, the team played a pivotal role in refining and executing this system.
-The triage system allows dispatchers to assess emergency situations more effectively over the phone, ensuring that the appropriate level of care is delivered in a timely manner.</p>
+By integrating dispatch nurses into the SCDF operations centre, the team played a pivotal role in refining and executing this system.
+The triage system allows dispatchers to assess emergencies more effectively over the phone, ensuring that the appropriate level of care is delivered promptly.</p>
 <p></p>